-Interprets Section 14.1(b) "Covered Employee"
+Interprets Section 21.1(b) "Covered Employee"

-Background: Administrative Code Chapter 14 defines a Covered Employee as any person who:
+Background: L.E.C.
+Art.
+21 defines a Covered Employee as any person who:

-- a. qualifies as an employee entitled to payment of minimum wage pursuant to the Minimum Wage Ordinance, Chapter 12R of the San Francisco Administrative Code; - b. has performed work for compensation for his or her employer for 90 calendar days after his or her first day of work (including any period of leave to which an employee is legally entitled); and, - c. in a particular quarter, regularly performs at least eight hours of work per week for a Covered Employer within the geographic boundaries of the City.
+- a. qualifies as an employee entitled to payment of minimum wage pursuant to the Minimum Wage Ordinance, Article 1 of the Labor and Employment Code (L.E.C.)(formerly codified as Administrative Code Section 12R); - b. has performed work for compensation for his or her employer for 90 calendar days after his or her first day of work (including any period of leave to which an employee is legally entitled); and, - c. in a particular quarter, regularly performs at least eight hours of work per week for a Covered Employer within the geographic boundaries of the City.

-The Administrative Code Chapter 14 definition of "Covered Employee" includes exemptions for the following categories:
+The L.E.C.
+Art.
+21 definition of "Covered Employee" includes exemptions for the following categories:

 - a.
 Managerial, supervisory, or confidential employees who earned a salary equivalent to at least \$88,212 per year (or \$42.41 per hour) in 2014 and, for subsequent years, the figure set by OLSE.1 - b.
 Persons eligible to receive benefits under Medicare or TRICARE/CHAMPUS. - c.
-Employees covered by the Health Care Accountability Ordinance (see S.F.
-Admin Code 12Q), if the Employer meets the requirements set forth in Section 12Q.3 for those employees. - d.
+Employees covered by the Health Care Accountability Ordinance (see Labor and Employment Code (L.E.C.)
+Article 121 (formerly codified as Administrative Code Section 12Q)), if the Employer meets the requirements set forth in Section 12Q.3 for those employees. - d.
 Persons employed by a nonprofit corporation for up to one year as trainees in a bona fide training program consistent with Federal law, which training program enables the trainee to advance into a permanent position, provided that the trainee does not replace, displace, or lower the wage or benefits of any existing position or employee. - e.
-Persons whose Employers verify that they are receiving Health Care Services through another Employer, either as an employee or by virtue of being the spouse, domestic partner, child, or other dependent of another person; provided that the Employer obtains from those persons a voluntary written waiver of the Health Care Expenditure requirements of this Chapter and that such waiver is revocable by those persons at any time.
+Persons whose Employers verify that they are receiving Health Care Services through another Employer, either as an employee or by virtue of being the spouse, domestic partner, child, or other dependent of another person; provided that the Employer obtains from those persons a voluntary written waiver of the Health Care Expenditure requirements of this Article and that such waiver is revocable by those persons at any time.